In Conversation: Facts First with Professor Arnold Hill, Chairman of Breast Cancer Ireland

-As part of our In Conversation series, we have reached out once again to Professor Arnold Hill, Chairman of Breast Cancer Ireland and leading breast surgeon with some of the questions that have come in from our concerned breast cancer community over the past few weeks.
+As part of our In Conversation series, we have reached out once again to Professor Arnold Hill, Chairman of Breast Cancer Ireland and leading breast surgeon with some questions that have recently come in from our concerned breast cancer community.

 It’s common to have lymph nodes under the arm removed as part of treatment for breast cancer.
 While having lymph node surgery increases the risk of a condition called lymphoedema, having nodes removed or having lymphoedema does not affect the overall ability of the immune system to fight infection.

 3) I’m worried my treatment might be delayed.